 Our Core Service

-A&A, Reconstruction & Rebuilds
+A&A Works, Reconstruction & Rebuilds in Singapore

 The heavy side of landed construction.
 Structural alterations, additions, piling, and full rebuilds — handled by a licensed builder who tells you what your plot actually allows before the first dollar moves.